About the Table of Contents

 At any point, the respondent can click on a sidebar to see a list of all blocks in the Table of Contents.
 The respondent can then click on a block to move to that section of the survey.
 Any completed blocks will have a checkmark, helping the respondent keep track of their progress.

 When the respondent completes the last block in the Table of Contents, they’ll be directed to a conclusion page that lists all blocks in the survey and asks if they’re ready to submit their answers.
 If the respondent is ready, they can click the submit button.
 If they’re not ready, they can click on any of the blocks to review their answers.

 Setting Up the Table of Contents

-- Click the Add a New Element Here button.
+- Click Add a New Element Here or Add Below.

 - Select Table of Contents.

 - Move the Table of Contents element to its appropriate location by clicking on Move and dragging the element.

 - Move the desired question blocks and other elements so that they’re nested beneath the Table of Contents element.